Bad email data- You can start email marketing in two ways.

 Inaccurate data is bad email data

-More Than Words jargon dictionary – a “field” is a column on a spreadsheet which might contain, for example, a company’s registered number.
-If most of all of the cells in that column contain registered numbers, there is good “coverage”.
-If most cells in a field are empty, there is “poor coverage”.
-Some information is harder to get than others during the data gathering process and when it’s more difficult, the coverage in a field is less likely to be as complete.
+More Than Words jargon dictionary – a “field” is a column on a spreadsheet that might contain a company number.
+There is “good coverage” if most of the cells in that column contain registered numbers.
+“Poor coverage” is when most cells in a field are empty.
+When gathering data, some information is harder to gather than others, and data coverage in a field is less likely to be complete.

 Common problems include: